folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Before I got on my mission, I was a party victim" > Mission

-* The word “mission” in the most general sense can be defined as ”a set of tasks that fulfills a purpose”.
-The word also tends to imply that the person will need to leave their home and go to a different land, nation or people group in order to fulfill their purpose (e.g. a diplomatic mission or spy mission).
+* The word “mission” in the most general sense can be defined as “a set of tasks that fulfills a purpose.”
+The word also tends to imply that the person will need to leave their home and go to a different land, nation, or people group in order to fulfill their purpose (e.g., a diplomatic mission or spy mission).

-* Within this history of Western culture, the word “mission” has most often been used to refer to efforts made by a church or an individual Christian who goes to a foreign country in order to introduce Jesus’s life and teachings to people from that country using language and references that the people can understand within their own cultural context.
+* Within the history of Western culture, the word “mission” has most often been used to refer to efforts made by a church or an individual Christian who goes to a foreign country in order to introduce Jesus’s life and teachings to people from that country using language and references that the people can understand within their own cultural context.

-* As rappers who became Christians later in their teenage years of early 20s, Lecrae and Kendrick both came to the conclusion that God had sent them on a mission to introduce Jesus’s life and teachings to members of the Black community in America using language and references that Black Americans could understand within their own cultural context.
+* As rappers who became Christians later in their teenage years or early 20s, Lecrae and Kendrick both came to the conclusion that God had sent them on a mission to introduce Jesus’s life and teachings to members of the Black community in America using language and references that Black Americans could understand within their own cultural context.

-* As a Christian hip hop artist, Lecrase has been very clear and overt about his mission throughout all of his albums.
+* As a Christian hip-hop artist, Lecrae has been very clear and overt about his mission throughout all of his albums.
 In contrast, Kendrick has not usually been so overt.
-Most of his albums do have an overarching storyline that communicates central Christian understanding about Jesus and living a Christian life.
+Most of his albums do have an overarching storyline that communicates central Christian understandings about Jesus and living a Christian life.
 However, listeners usually have to pay more attention to notice these overarching messages.

 * However, on the 2009 track "Faith" from Kendrick's first project released under the stage name Kendrick Lamar, Kendrick openly discussed the moment when he talked to God and accepted his mission.